Excerpted from Migraine Brains

 heavily involved in migraine.
-You can treat trigger points with great results -- or, avoid compressing those muscles.
+You can treat trigger points with great results — or, avoid compressing those muscles in the first place.
 Your frown may be giving you a headache!

 Splenius cervicis (below, left) and splenius capitis are almost always injured in auto accidents, regardless of the direction of the blow.
-They are commonly injured in head rolling movements in exercise classes, always strained by head forward position and by computer use or other reasons for sitting with head held
+They are commonly injured in head rolling movements in exercise classes, always strained by head forward postures and by computer use or other reasons for sitting with head held